 I’ve tried to practice.
 A bit.
-Meetup groups have been a boon, as have my trusted Michel Thomas CDs.
+Meetup groups have been a boon, as have my trusted teach-myself Michel Thomas audio-guides.
 In all honesty though, I’ve previously shied away from classroom learning – the prospect reminded me of my school days, where I had:

-And so it was with some trepidation I booked two weeks of Spanish language school at La Mariposa, Nicaragua.
+And so it was with some trepidation I booked two weeks of Spanish language school in Nicaragua, at the La Mariposa school.
 My mission:

 It was grammar.
 Eek.

 The thought of reciting verbs, parrot fashion, filled me with dread.

 However, as I was seated in a garden full of actual parrots, I was in good company.
 Maybe they could help me?

 In the first lesson, we whizzed through a present tense recap, and I learnt some more irregular verbs.
 Who knew there were so many?